katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 - To compare two PDF files pixel by pixel for content and format, use the following keyword:

-<details><summary> The <code>compareByPixel</code> keyword </summary>
+<details><summary><code>compareByPixel</code></summary>

 ### Description

 This keyword compares a range of pages from two PDF documents pixel by pixel for the content and format.
-The value returns true if the pages match, false if otherwise.
+The value returns true if the pages match, false if they don't.
 ### Parameters
 <table width="854">
 <tbody>